 Psychology Internship Program

-Throughout the year, all interns will also participate in a weekly seminar series covering a wide range of relevant topics.
-They will also participate in the hospital’s research team for the required Program Evaluation minor.
-During this rotation, interns will receive real-world experiences in ongoing program improvement processes throughout the hospital to enhance client service delivery.
-FSH has extensive databases used to inform clinical decision-making process throughout the hospital.
-Many of these investigations, which interns have participated in, have been presented at professional conferences and published in refereed journals (see Scholarly Contributions).Finally, interns will also gain experience in various types of psychological assessments during the required Psychological Assessment minor.
+Interns in both tracks will complete minor rotations in both Program Evaluation and Psychological Assessment.
+During the Program Evaluation minor interns will receive real-world experiences in ongoing program improvement processes throughout the hospital to enhance treatment.
+Many of these investigations, which interns have participated in, have been presented at professional conferences and published in refereed journals (see Scholarly Contributions).
+For the Psychological Assessment minor the interns will gain experience completing various types of psychological assessments

 For additional information, please contact Jessica A. Sergio, PhD., Internship Training Director.